We know that certain foods can both make Hashimoto’s worse while others can potentially improve thyroid function and antibody levels.

 Armour Thyroid and TPO antibodies

-NDT medications, such as Armour Thyroid (also included in this list would be NP thyroid, Nature-throid, and WP thyroid) are often considered as 'natural' medications even though they are derived from an animal source and not by a human source.
+NDT medications, such as Armour Thyroid (also included in this list would be NP thyroid, Nature-throid, and WP thyroid) are often considered as ‘natural’ medications even though they are derived from an animal source and not from a human source.

 If it is true that animal products contain 5 Neu Gc and that this is potentially harmful to your body then we also have to consider the class of medications known as Natural Desiccated Thyroid which are typically porcine-derived.

 If it’s possible that food can contain this product then it’s also possible that NDT medications can contain it as well (and likely do).

 If this were true, however, then we would probably see that some people with Hashimoto’s would not be able to tolerate this type of medication and may experience a worsening in their symptoms.